thulab/IginX/docs/quickStarts/EnglishManuals/IginX(One-ClickStart)-EnglishVersion.md

 After the startup is complete, you can easily use the RESTful interface to write and query data to IginX.

-Create a file insert.json and add the following into it:
+Create a file insert.json and add the following to it:

 ```json
 [